rafaelkamv/Ark-Of-Lights/README.md

 ~~The main and Final goal of this mod is to Craft the **Ultimate Singularity** a Devine material that would be one of the component to craft the best and most powerful items.~~

-~~That's all i can say here, you should find the rest by yourself by exploring the mod.~~ Ark of Lights is now a standalone MMORPG game that is baing developed by Rafaelkamv
+~~That's all i can say here, you should find the rest by yourself by exploring the mod.~~

+Ark of Lights is now a standalone MMORPG game that is baing developed by Rafaelkamv.
+This repo will be revamped to fit the new information and (Maybe)sprites

 ## Contributors
 ### Core team